Modeling Random Directions in 2D Simplex Data: Introduction

-In this paper we shall propose several models for random directions on the simplex, relying on and expanding upon the building blocks advocated by~\citep{MardiaJuppDirectionalStatistics2010,RasmussenWilliamsGaussianProcessesMachine2006} and the techniques of~\citep{WangGelfandDirectionalDataAnalysis2013,WangGelfandModelingSpaceSpaceTime2014}.
+\textbf{Our approach} To model the random direction of movements for simplex-valued data, we will leverage and expand upon the building blocks advocated by~\cite{MardiaJuppDirectionalStatistics2010,RasmussenWilliamsGaussianProcessesMachine2006} and the techniques of~\cite{WangGelfandDirectionalDataAnalysis2013,WangGelfandModelingSpaceSpaceTime2014}.
 As the first step of our approach, we assume that the observed random directions are distributed according to a von Mises distribution.
 We then correlate the von Mises distributions' means with a projected Gaussian process.
 In other words, this is a circular version of the Gaussian process with Gaussian white noise.
-This modeling choice seems appropriate, as indicated in Figure \ref{fig:real_data_example_one_comp}, for any location in the simplex there appears to be an unimodal empirical distribution for the random directions associated with the nearby locations.
-For example, Figure \ref{fig:real_data_example_one_comp_hist} shows this distribution for $(0.39, 0.56, 0.05)$.
-Not only can this basic model harness the power of Gaussian processes to spatially correlate nearby random directions and handle noisy directions, but it also does so in an interpretable way.
-After fitting our model, we can make a posterior prediction of the mean preferred direction for any income proportion.
+This modeling choice seems appropriate because there appears to be an unimodal empirical distribution for the random directions associated with the nearby locations for any location in the simplex.
+For example, Figure \ref{fig:real_data_example_one_comp_hist} shows such a distribution for the location in the simplex, $(0.39, 0.56, 0.05)$.
+Such a choice also makes sense because the mean of the von Mises distribution can be thought of as a vector on the unit circle, which is what a projected Gaussian process outputs.
+In addition, it allows both the prior and likelihood to recognize the geometry of angles.
+Not only can this basic model harness the power of Gaussian processes to spatially correlate random directions of nearby locations and handle noisy directions, but also it does so in an interpretable way.
+After fitting our model, we can make a posterior prediction of the mean preferred direction for any location.